vadimv/server-components/README.md

 where:
 - HTML tags are represented by the ``rsp.html.HtmlDsl`` class' methods with same names, e.g. ``<div></div>``  translates to ``div()``
 - HTML attributes are represented by the ``rsp.html.HtmlDsl.attr(name, value)`` function, e.g. ``class="par"`` translates to ``attr("class", "par")``
-- the lambda's parameter `state` is the current state snapshot
+- the lambda's parameter `state` is the current state object

 The utility ``of()`` DSL function renders a ``Stream<T>`` of objects, e.g. a list, or a table rows:
 ```java